replicatedhq/replicated-field-labs/instruqt/avoiding-installation-pitfalls/04-releasing-the-application/assignment.md

 For the lab, we're going to assume this release can be directly shared on the `Beta` and `Stable` channels.
-Your actual release process may have many more activities before releasing to either of those channels---ther team processes, steps in a continuous delivery pipeline, or both.
+Your actual release process may have many more activities before releasing to either of those channels---their teams review and approval processes, steps in a continuous delivery pipeline, or both.

 ```
 replicated release promote 3 Beta --version 16.8.0 \